cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 ### Javascript + HTML + CSS Frameworks

-Most of the world's GUI software is written in some version of this stack..
+Most of the world's GUI software is written using some web framework.

+* Everything is built on some version of JS, HTML, and (S)CSS, all of which are poorly designed and

 * basic widgets significantly lacking: takes huge amount of time and effort to code a basic slider or spinner.  so much CSS garbage..
 Kai, take it away here..